-The astrology of four has forever held an ancient, invisible wisdom for it appears to dominate, some would go as far as to say it is the number of the universe.
-When considering the elements if there appears to be a deficiency, there is sometimes other compensatory factors.
+When reading a horoscope there are many factors to consider, but something we might want to think about first is to calculate the number of planets in the elements.
+There are four elements in astrology, FIRE, EARTH, AIR, and WATER.
+Psychologist Jung used these four elements to symbolize the functions of the personality.
+These functions were intuition (fire), sensation (earth), thinking (air) and feeling (water).
+They were primarily thought to represent the way we perceive the world, and we all possess one dominant function and also an inferior mode.
+The astrology of four has forever held ancient, invisible wisdom for it appears to dominate, some would go as far as to say it is the number of the universe.
+When considering the elements if there appears to be a deficiency, there are sometimes other compensatory factors.
 Thus, Sun conjunct Neptune or Sun conjunct Pluto will to some extent counterbalance the absence of planets in water.
 Astrology considers the differing personalities through these elements, from the hardy, stable, patient and plodding nature of a native born with many planets in EARTH, or the outgoing, confident, brazen energy of FIRE, or the social, intellectual, humane and friendly AIR, or the sensitive, receptive, and moody emotionalism of water.
-Using elements in astrology is described as the cornerstone of astrology, and when human beings are divided this way it is an exceptional tool for personality analysis through these different temperaments.
+Using the elements is described as the cornerstone of astrology, and when human beings are divided this way it is an exceptional tool for personality analysis through these different temperaments.

 The next thing that astrologer often examines is the Ascendant, as being the lens we view life through.
 It signifies a particular mode of being in the world.
 It has been described as our social mask, which all influences must pass through.
 A fiery ascendant would be quick to express the being, since, they tend to rush through life.
 Possessing a watery ascendant has been described as one of the most difficult ones because the energies tend to be broody, overly sensitive, and even timid.
-Otherwise, they are incredible feeling and approach life with empathy and a caring nature.
-Earthy ascendants present more common sense and are much slower to react, sometimes presenting a practical, worldly wisdom.
+Otherwise, they are incredibly feeling and approach life with empathy and a caring nature.
+Earthy ascendants present more common sense and are much slower to react, sometimes presenting a pearl of practical, worldly wisdom.
 Also carefully observing what is happening all around them.
 Airy ascendants approach the world using cool judgment, tending to be mostly friendly, human and intellectual.
 We should also look at rising planets for they tend to take the place of a ruling planet.
 The influence of a planet rising can dominate an entire life, it will exert a powerful influence for good or ill.
 Other angular planets are also seen to be important for they demand an immediate expression of life and are always obvious to others.

 The Sun and Moon should be analysed next, for they indicate the primary masculine and feminine images of the horoscope and relate to the outgoing and inner nature of the personality.
-The Sun is where our heart belongs and the things we want in life, truly, it demands that we live out those qualities described by its sign, house and aspects.
+The Sun is where our heart belongs and the things we want in life, truly, it demands that we live out those qualities described by its sign, house, and aspects.
 The Moon side of any individual is far more personal, hidden, and absorbs experiences on a feeling level.
 Whereas the Sun describes our conscious action, the Moon symbolizes our unconscious reactions and everything that has formed as a habitual pattern in our routines, as well as indicating the accumulation of past experiences.
 The Sun challenged in a horoscope shows the main obstacles, limitations, difficulties or ease of achieving our life goals.